 Fake QR code in a car park

-I often warn people about QR codes, but it may be easier to understand the seriousness of these warnings when you can clearly see what a scam looks like.
-Here is a film I was allowed to use for educational purposes (with my voice over).
+I often warn people about QR codes, but it's easier to understand the seriousness of these warnings when you can clearly see what a scam looks like.
+Here is a film I was given the okay to use for educational purposes (with my voiceover).
 In the video a woman peels off a sticker on a sign about parking fees at a car park in Ireland.
 The sticker, placed with criminal intent, is a QR code that fits perfectly on top of a valid QR code that the parking company has encouraged you to use.

-According to the statement, the woman's daughter lost €1,000 after scanning the code, landing on a page that looked legitimate, and entering her credit card details.
+According to a statement, the woman's daughter lost €1,000 after scanning the code, landing on a page that looked legitimate, and entering her credit card details.

 Credible actors should not be making use of QR codes in public places.
 Organizations put their own reputation at risk and they risk the safety of people who are encouraged to scan the code.
 Sometimes fraudsters are not immediately after money but are seeking to collect personal data or passwords they can use to commit further types of fraud.